GingerBreadCap’s Hot Summer 2022

 #WeAreProWomen

-On June 24, the US Supreme Court overturned Roe v.
-Wade in an unprecedented reversal of women’s constitutional right to abortion that had been upheld for nearly 50 years.
+On June 24, 2022 the US Supreme Court overturned Roe v.
+Wade.
+The ruling was an unprecedented reversal of women’s constitutional right to abortion that had been upheld for nearly 50 years.

-We are among the majority of Americans who support women’s fundamental right to choose and control their own healthcare decisions.
+We are among the majority of Americans who support women’s fundamental right to choose and control their own reproductive health and healthcare decisions.

 We will continue to support the founders and companies in our portfolio whose businesses further the advancement of women’s health and healthcare throughout their lives.
 They include: HuedJoylux, Maven, proov, Twentyeight Health and Tia (read Tia Co-founder & CEO Carolyn Witte‘s San Francisco Chronicle op-ed about the Supreme Court decision, recapped on Instagram @asktia).